babelsociety/website/content/blog/in-depth-economy/index.md

 In this article we will analyze more in depth Babel Economy, we will explain the reason behind this model, how it works and what challenges we may expect.

-If you are only interested in understanding how it works, start from [here](#here).
+If you are only interested in understanding how it works, start from [here](#babel-economy).

-# Managing resources
+# Managing scarce resources

 In the words of French economist and politician Raymond Barre: